Diagnosing a burn injury

 Around a burn are the necrosis zone, the stasis zone, and the hyperemia zone.
 Inadequate blood flow causes the zone of stasis to become necrotic; adequate fluid resuscitation and proper treatment enable the zone of stasis to heal.

-The etiology of burn injuries are different in different countries; people in less developed countries experience burns more often and about half of all burn injuries worldwide occur in Southeast Asia.
+The preponderance of burn injuries are different in different countries; people in less developed countries experience burns more often and about half of all burn injuries worldwide occur in Southeast Asia.
 Women are more apt to be burned in cooking accidents while men are more prone to industrial accidents.

 Click here to learn about burn treatment.